 Fidelity & Adaptation

-Choosing the right prevention program is so important.
-Once chosen, it is critical that a program is implemented with fidelity to get the best possible outcomes.
-Fidelity refers to the degree that an implemented program stays ‘true’ to what its designers intended.
-Consider the following factors when attempting to faithfully replicate a prevention program.
+Choosing the right prevention program or strategy is so important.
+Once chosen, it is critical that a program/strategy is implemented with fidelity to get the best possible outcomes.
+Fidelity refers to the degree that an implemented program/policy stays ‘true’ to what its developers intended.
+Let's examin further on the factors to be considered when attempting to faithfully replicate a prevention program.

 - Adherence: How much did your program stick to the original design?
 It is not always possible or even desirable (in the case of cultural adaptations) to administer a program exactly as designed.
 However, it is important to note any deviations from the design to see if these have impacted your outcomes in some way.

 - Dose: How much of the program did your target population receive?
 This refers to the number of classes or meetings participants actually attended, as well as the length and intensity of the program activities.
 It is important to keep track of the dose because it is quite possible that participants who attended more activities will show more change than those who left the program early.

 - Quality of delivery: In the end, how high was the quality of your program delivery?
 This refers to the level of staffing and training as well as the resources deployed during program activities.
 It is possible to follow a program manual precisely but without a focus on the quality of the delivery.
 This is often the result of poor planning, inadequate training, or lack of enthusiasm on the part of program staff.

 - Participant responsiveness: How did your target population respond to the program?
 A successful prevention program is not only well-implemented with a high level of quality, but it is also relevant to your participants.
 If your program is not meaningful and useful to your target audience, then even high-quality implementation will result in disappointing outcomes.
 Therefore, measuring the level of participant engagement is critical to understanding whether a program is effective.